vmsmith/CookBook/fowl_pheasant_roast.md

 * 2 tablespoons olive oil or softened butter
 * Black pepper to taste

+* Other ingredients for brine and onion sauce

 #### Preparation
 * Brine pheasant for four hours (see brine directions, below).
 * Bring pheasant to room temperature, stuff loosely with onion, apple, and herbs, then truss.